John Hummer: Professional basketball career

 Never a strong free throw shooter, Hummer failed to make 50% of his free throws during his last three seasons in the NBA.
 In the 1974–75 season, he shot an unusually low 0.275 from the free throw line.

-Education and finance career
+Education

 Hummer graduated from Princeton University in 1970 with an A.B. in English and in 1980 with an MBA from Stanford Graduate School of Business.

+Venture capitalism

-In 1989, Ann Winblad and he founded Hummer Winblad Venture Partners, which claims to have been the first venture capital firm to focus exclusively on software companies.
-The company has financed over 100 ventures that have been on the forefront of trends that have gone from PC software to enterprise computing to Internet applications.
+In 1989 Ann Winblad and Hummer founded Hummer Winblad Venture Partners, which claims to have been the first venture capital firm to focus exclusively on the Software industry.

+The company has financed over 100 ventures that have been on the forefront of trends that have gone from personal computer (PC) software to enterprise computing to Internet applications.
 The company's investments have now spanned generations of software applications, architectures, delivery methods, and business models, including Omniture, Voltage Security, MuleSoft, Wind River Systems and Hyperion Solutions.

-Other notable companies that they have provided venture capital for that no longer exist are Napster, Pets.com, and HomeGrocer.
+Other notable companies that Hummer Winblad Venture Partners did provide venture capital for, that no longer exist, are Napster, Pets.com, and HomeGrocer.